 - Medical expenses, including the cost of future medical care

 - The cost of altering a home, such as installing handrails or wheelchair ramps

 Other types of damages may also be available, depending on the individual case.
 An experienced California car accident attorney will be able to identify all types of compensation that are available and pursue them on your behalf.

 How Long Do I Have to File a Claim?

 In California, there is a two-year statute of limitations to file a personal injury lawsuit.
 If an accident victim waits longer than two years to file a claim, the victim may be forever barred from recovering any damages from the at-fault party.

 If a government agency is involved in the accident, the filing deadline may be as short as six months from the date of the crash.

 Because many brain injuries may be slow to exhibit symptoms after a car accident, it is important to seek medical attention and speak with an attorney as soon as possible after a crash.

 If You or a Loved One Has Suffered a Head or Brain Injury, Call Our California Attorneys Today

 At Kuvara Law Firm, our personal injury team is experienced in all types of accident claims, including those that involve head and brain injuries.
-To schedule a free consultation to learn about your legal options and our firm’s services, contact us at 800-446-5879.
+To schedule a free consultation to learn about your legal options and our firm’s services, contact us at 1-800-4-INJURY.